OUR STATE MAGAZINE

 In the mid-1980's Baskerville and Zamagni began traveling the deep-South looking for and mentoring under Blues artists of historical, cultural, and musical significance.
 Many blues greats took them under their wing and nurtured and guided The King Bees toward the sound of authenticity.
 With Baskerville on guitar and keys and Zamagni on vocals, bass, and as song smith, The King Bees honed their art with many Blues masters.
 By 1990 they had been touring and recording with some of the most culturally important of Blues artists.
 In the early 1990's they were signed to a European label and began touring internationally.

 The King Bees have performed on festival stages in Paris, Rome, Amsterdam, and London as well as taking their show across numerous countries.
 Their love of American Roots music has taken them from Mississippi jukes joints to several performances at Lincoln Center.
 They collaborated with Rock n' Roll Hall-of-Fame member Bo Diddley and were featured on The B.B.
 King Birthday Tour.
 Baskerville and Zamagni are also recognized as Blues historians, represent and book Blues artists of note, and produce Blues festivals across the South.
-They will be joined by long time musical co-conspirators: Saxophone man extraordinaire, Mike Kincaid, and multi-instrumentalists and High Country impresario, David Brewer.
+They will be joined by long time musical co-conspirators: Saxophone man extraordinaire, Mike Kincaid, has been an integral part of The King Bees sound for many years at New River Blues Festivals and we are proud to again have Mike on board; multi-instrumentalist and High Country impresario, David Brewer will again be laying down the big blues beat.

 *"Queen Bee Zamagni belts it out with the best, backed by a superb band highlighted by the burning riffs of Hound Dog Baskerville."
 The Charlotte Observer.